abbottk/cs519-Project/Deliverables/Installment1.md

 _Last Updated: 2017-10-02_

 ### Software project
-An application to be installed on a mobile computing device that assists in setting up user permissions and media filtering.
-This application will be a comprehensive tool for setting and managing visualizations for "available" applications, as well as managing the filtering of content available on those applications.
-Some additional features might include monitoring capabilities that track usage time and history, and provide settings for limiting usage.
+Our software project is a UI overlay for the Android operating system.
+When the overlay is initialized users set up "profiles" that have configuration options including age ranges, content filtering settings, and visualization preferences.
+When a user "logs in" to the operating system using one of these pre-configured profiles, it adjusts the way the UI is presented to the user (i.e. more icon driven, or increased reliance on voice commands, etc...).

 ### Underrepresented population
 We have chosen the preschool age range (3 -- 5 years old) as our underrepresented population.

 ### Situation/use case for underrepresented population
-Accessing audio and video media.
+Using a mobile device to access digital media.

 ### What issues make your software a potentially poor fit for this population?
-Currently available settings and applications are difficult to understand and modify.
-This can create issues where permissions are not set appropriately for preschool users.
+The current Android UI has options for creating profiles, however the settings available do not allow for content filtering and don't really modify the UI in any significant way.

 ### Situation/use case for mainstream population
-Filtering or searching audio and video media.
+Using a mobile device to access digital media that has been customized to personal preferences.

 ### Justification for project
-Because setting up mobile device management and filtering of or access to audio and video media can be a challenge, it often gets done poorly or is skipped altogether.
+Because setting up mobile device management and filtering of or access to digital media can be a challenge, it often gets done poorly or is skipped altogether.
 Preschool aged children are a particular concern in this case, because mobile devices are becoming more ubiquitous in their lives and safety is an increasing concern.
 In addition to benefiting a mainstream population and the preschool population it will assist parents in understanding and configuring user settings and permissions more easily.

 ### Team members
 | Name | Role |